voltrb/volt/Readme.md

 | blog        | comments       | index.html   | :body     |
 | gems/blog   | comments       | index.html   | :body     |

+# Context in Controls

+Controls that render without a provided controller can access the context they were inserted in with the ```.parent``` method.
+Most of the time you want to pass in any data that will be used.
+But for things like calling methods on the parent controller, using ```.parent.some_method``` can be useful.

 # Routes